bioinfologics/satsuma2/README.md

 to:
 set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -lpthread -pthread -std=c++14 -O3 -w")

+We are experimenting with providing pre-compiled binaries which can be downloaded from the releases section.
+Once downloaded, you should be able to run these directly.

 ## Quick start

 1. Set the SATSUMA2_PATH environment variable to point to the directory containing the binaries.